-Doctors who carry out orthopaedic surgery are known as orthopaedic surgeons and surgeries of this nature requires the profound knowledge and experience.
+Doctors who carry out orthopaedic surgery are known as orthopaedic surgeons and surgeries of this nature requires profound knowledge and experience.
 In majority of cases, however, orthopaedic procedures are successful.
-But when there is a resulting injury that sees a patient progressing from bad to worse, it can significantly affect their life and wellbeing being.
+But when there is a resulting injury that sees a patient progressing from bad to worse, it can significantly affect their life and wellbeing.

 What is Orthopaedic Negligence?

-Orthopaedic negligence is that form of medical negligence that occurs when preventable mistakes are made by an orthopaedic doctor which causes serious harm or injury to a patient.
+Orthopaedic negligence is a form of medical negligence that occurs when preventable mistakes are made by an orthopaedic doctor which cause serious harm or injury to a patient.
 A patient is said to be a victim of orthopaedic negligence if:

 Common Examples of Orthopaedic Injury claims